Aiven-Labs/nextjs-netlify/CONTRIBUTING.md

 # Development

-Development of this project requires a PostgreSQL database as well as a Redis database.
-You can use a local database or use the Aiven for PostgreSQL® and Aiven for Redis® managed databases, available on https://aiven.io.
+Development of this project requires a PostgreSQL database as well as a Redis compatible database.
+You can use a local database or use the Aiven for PostgreSQL® and Aiven for Caching managed databases, available on https://aiven.io.

 ## Local Environment